seilweiss/incredibles/README.md

   - During installation, only the 'GameCube Development' component is required.
 - Python3 (`pacman -S msys/python3`)
 - gcc (`pacman -S gcc`)
-- Metrowerks CodeWarrior 2.7 compiler and linker for Embedded PowerPC (`mwcceppc.exe` and `mwldeppc.exe`)
+- Metrowerks CodeWarrior 2.7 compiler and linker for Embedded PowerPC: [GC_WII_COMPILERS.zip](https://cdn.discordapp.com/attachments/727918646525165659/917185027656286218/GC_WII_COMPILERS.zip)
-  - These can be installed with CodeWarrior 2.7 for GameCube.
-Please obtain access to these tools on your own, or if you are interested in contributing, please join the [Heavy Iron Modding Discord](https://discord.gg/dVbGFdYU6A) and DM either `Seil#3565` or `mp#8248` for access.
-- A clean DOL of The Incredibles
+- Original `main.dol` for The Incredibles (optional)
-  - This is usually named `main.dol` (or something similar) and must be extracted from the GameCube disc for the game.
-See [this guide](https://heavyironmodding.org/wiki/Setting_up_Dolphin_for_modding) for instructions.
+  - This is used to display a diff if the build doesn't OK.
+  - See [this guide](https://heavyironmodding.org/wiki/Setting_up_Dolphin_for_modding) for instructions on extracting the original GameCube disc.
+Once extracted, you can find `main.dol` in the `sys` folder.

 ### Instructions

+1. Extract [GC_WII_COMPILERS.zip](https://cdn.discordapp.com/attachments/727918646525165659/917185027656286218/GC_WII_COMPILERS.zip) to `tools/mwcc_compiler`.
-1. Copy your clean DOL of The Incredibles to the base working directory and rename it `baserom.dol`.
+2. (Optional) Copy your original `main.dol` for The Incredibles to the base directory and rename it `baserom.dol`.
-2. Create a `2.7` folder in `tools/mwcc_compiler`.
-4. Copy the CW 2.7 `mwcceppc.exe` and `mwldeppc.exe` into the `2.7` folder.
-5. Run the `make` command.
+3. Run the `make` command.

 ## Project Structure